 It sure seems like there is not a lot of emphasis on immune health during this Pandemic.
 I’m working on correcting that!
 Today I want to start with one of the most important parts of the immune system – your gut health.
+There is a lot of correlation between gut health and immune system health.
+How does gut health affect immune system and rest of your body?
+Read on and let me show you.

 Ideally the best way to fight this Coronavirus, or any other disease, is to never develop it in the first place.
 Or if you do develop a condition, you hardly notice it.
 Your immune system just takes care of it for you.

 70% of your immune system is located in your gut.
 It makes sense really.
 Most of the foreign substances that enter our bodies go into our gut.
 We want all those immune cells checking what is entering your body to see if it is a friend of foe.
+With your immune system fighting right at the source of pathogens entering your body, it seems pretty likely that gut health and immune system are tied together pretty closely.

 There are also a ton of cells lining your gut walls creating seals to hold all the 5 POUNDS of microbes that float around in there.
 Those microbes include bacteria, viruses and fungi.
 10,000+ species inhabit your gut.
 Collectively they make up your gut microbiome.